-Enriching Cultural Heritage Metadata through Gamified Crowdsourcing (Bachelor Thesis, Ongoing)
+Enriching Cultural Heritage Metadata through Gamified Crowdsourcing (Bachelor Thesis, Finished)

 Start / End Dates